 Step 2 – Proof of Concept

-During this phase we design the architecture on the cloud.
-This involves setting up the servers, services, and data migration, while we also test how time-consuming these tasks actually are in order to have clear insight into how long the entire cloud enablement process might take.
+During this phase, we design the architecture on the cloud.
+This involves setting up the servers, services, and data migration, while we also test how time-consuming these tasks actually are in order to have a clear insight into how long the entire cloud enablement process might take.

 We look for any potential issues that may crop up during the migration and predict the potential downtime (if there is any).
 In case certain problems emerge during the proof of concept phase, we work on fixing them, come up with surefire solutions for them, and see how we can improve and speed up the entire process.

 During this phase, there’s ongoing communication between our team and the client’s developers responsible for their project, app, service…

 Once we have all the necessary data gathered during the previous step, we make a certain level of automatization of the client’s infrastructure so the servers can be set up through scripting or via a tool that makes provisioning of the IT architecture possible.
 Then we, again through iterations with the developers, create a plan to push the new versions of the app, and we come up with a detailed strategy for the app’s deployment.

 Automation involves the Infrastructure as a Code model within which we create a description of the cloud stack and the overall architecture of the environment(s).
 Here we explain what their infrastructure will actually look like, and if necessary, make changes within the architecture using code.
 Should the need for additional servers or services emerge, we can easily add it through this process so there’s no need for any manual work through the console.